Huage001/CLEAR/README.md

 * If you want to compare the linearized FLUX with the original model, please try ``inference_t2i.ipynb``.

 * If you want to use CLEAR for high-resolution acceleration, please try ``inference_t2i_highres.ipynb``.
-We current adopt the strategy of [SDEdit](https://huggingface.co/docs/diffusers/v0.30.2/en/api/pipelines/stable_diffusion/img2img#image-to-image).
+We currently adopt the strategy of [SDEdit](https://huggingface.co/docs/diffusers/v0.30.2/en/api/pipelines/stable_diffusion/img2img#image-to-image).
 The basic idea is to generate a low-resolution result at first, based on which we gradually upscale the image.

 * Please configure ``down_factor`` and ``window_size`` in the notebooks to use different variants of CLEAR.
 If you do not want to include down-sampled key-value tokens, specify ``down_factor=1``.
 The models will be downloaded automatically to ``ckpt`` if not downloaded.

-* Currently, a GPU card with 48G VMem is recommeded for high-resolution generation.
+* Currently, a GPU card with 48 GB VMem is recommended for high-resolution generation.

 ## Training